Murder, child abuse charges filed in Cheyenne toddler's death

 During a search of Orona's apartment at 7:32 p.m.
 Feb.
 19, detectives found a roll of black plastic trash bags consistent with the bags Athian was found in, along with other sheets that matched the one he was wrapped in.
 Upon searching the dumpster, detectives found another trash bag containing items similar to those found in Orona's apartment.

 Lamb called Orona at 1:24 p.m.
 Feb.
 21 from the Laramie County jail.
-Orona confronted Lamb about Athian being found in sheets and trash bags from the apartment, recounting the events of Feb.
-18 and 19 to Lamb, saying she'd been thinking about Lamb's actions during those days and accusing Lamb of lying.
+During the call, Orona confronted Lamb about Athian being found in sheets and trash bags from the apartment.
+She recounted the events of Feb.
+18 and 19 to Lamb, saying she'd been thinking about Lamb's actions during those days and accusing him of lying.

 DNA tests and fingerprints seemed to show Lamb had tied the knots on the trash bags Athian was found in.